 Only making short stops, the trip can be done in 12 hours, but make the most of it and aim for at least a week to give yourself time to rest and truly take in these world-class sights.

-No matter what you do this Christmas, make sure your road trip is a safe and enjoyable one.
+We’ve given you a lot of destinations here, luckily Thrifty car hire is located in over 170 destinations in Australia – so you can take off on your Christmas getaway from almost anywhere!
+But no matter what you do this Christmas, make sure your road trip is a safe and enjoyable one.
 Looking for a convenient, affordable rental car?
 Contact our friendly team today for a chat about the best options for your dream road trip.